JeffreyRuder/address_book/README.md

-# Java/Spark/Velocity File Structure Template
+# Address Book

-#### January 5, 2016
+#### January 14, 2016

-#### By Midori Bowen and Jeffrey Ruder
+#### By Jeffrey Ruder

 ## Description

-This is a template file structure for use in Epicodus Java/Spark/Velocity projects.
+This is an address book that holds contact information.

 ## How To Use

-* Make a directory for your project and initialize a git repository.
-* Pull this file structure template from GitHub: `git pull https://github.com/JeffreyRuder/java-spark-template.git`

-OR:

-* Fork this repository from GitHub and rename it
+* Clone or pull this repository

-## Please Make This Better

-Please fork this repository and send a pull request if something in here could be better.
+* Make sure you have Java and Gradle installed
+* Navigate to project directory and `gradle run`

+## Opportunities for Refactoring

+* Refactor using classes from the Java Class Library instead of custom Email, Address, and Phone classes.
+* Rework birthday input form to use `date` HTML attribute.
+* Add features to delete contacts and contact information.
+* Improve CSS styling.

 ## Technologies Used